natalieagus/50002/docs/Labs/index.md

 # 50.002 Lab
 {: .no_toc}
+The first lab session of the week will be about our [Mini Hardware Project](https://natalieagus.github.io/50002/lab/mhp) (1D Project Part 1).

-There are 5 mandatory labs for 50.002:
+In week 2 onwards, there are 5 mandatory labs for 50.002:
 1. Lab 1: CMOS 3% (Week 2)
 2. Lab 2: Adder 1% (Week 3)
 3. Lab 3: ALU 3% (Week 4 and 5)